Phoebe Chapple: Career

+World War I

 She wished to volunteer for active service in the Great War, and as the Australian forces had no intention of employing women doctors, she sailed to England at her own expense in February 1917, intending to join the Scottish Women's Hospitals for Foreign Service which had called for 400 suitably qualified women.
 In company with W. Taylor and P. Bartels, she arrived in April, and was soon appointed as surgeon with the Cambridge Military Hospital at Aldershot, attending to wounded soldiers.
 In November 1917, she was appointed honorary Captain in the Royal Army Medical Corps (RAMC), and attached to the Women's Army Auxiliary Corps (WAAC), (from 1918 known as Queen Mary's Army Auxiliary Corps), which was preparing to embark for France, and she was one of the first to go.
 On 29 May 1918, Chapple was at a WAAC camp near Abbeville during an air raid, when a bomb exploded on a covered trench used by the women as a shelter, killing eight and wounding nine, one mortally.
 Working in the dark for hours, Chapple moved through the destroyed trench tending to wounded.
 For this, she was awarded the Military Medal, the first woman doctor to be so decorated, presented at Buckingham Palace in June 1919.
 The citation for the award reads: For gallantry and devotion to duty during an enemy air raid.
 While the raid was in progress Doctor Chapple attended to the needs of the wounded regardless of her own safety.
 The appropriate gallantry decoration for officers was the Military Cross.
 Women were however not eligible for an officer’s commission, with Chapple having only an honorary rank of captain.
 Hence she was awarded the Military Medal, the equivalent reward for other ranks.
 She was also promoted to honorary Major.
 She next served at Rouen and Le Havre, and at the cessation of hostilities embarked on further training in England.
 She returned to Adelaide on the Orsova in September 1919.